 Alex James the author

 Alex James is a writer based in Leeds, United Kingdom, who likes writing allegories of the human condition using science fiction and fantasy.
 He feels his personal experience of autism makes him suitable, qualified even, to write these types of stories.
 As a twist on the real difficulties faced by people with autism there are heroic themes in his writing.
-Strengths and weaknesses are a big part of having autism: those often-intellectual superpowers they’re presumed to have and on the other side the meltdowns; there is the knowledge and experience of having lived and learned with autism, and also the ignorance of living on the ‘wrong planet’.
+Strengths and weaknesses are a big part of having autism: those often-intellectual superpowers people with autism are presumed to have and on the other side the difficulties; there is the knowledge and experience of having lived and learned with autism, and also the ignorance of living on the ‘wrong planet’.

 Alex James is an editor who has experience with the indie publishing process.
 He knows what it’s like to be an author, having contacted reviewers, had stalls at events, promoted his books on social media and website, and given readings and talks about his books.
 Having written, formatted, and published his books from 2012, he knows what it’s like to write, self-edit, prepare a cover, and format a book for publishing.
 The highs and lows of his experience taught him about the quality and presentation readers expect of writing.
 He realises how important the writer’s story is to them and how much responsibility they take on themselves for the entire process.
 Knowing this, he wanted to help writers on their journey, to be a part of it and learn more.